simon-panek/reading-notes/programming-js.md

 ***
 ## Read: JavaScipt and JQuery Text pg 1-24

-JavaScript *used in browsers to make websits more interactive*
+JavaScript *used in browsers to make websites more interactive*

 - Access Content *can be used to select the contents of a specific element*
 - Modify Content *can be used to change content in an element*
-- Program Rules *create a set of steps for the brower to follow to access and modify content*
+- Program Rules *create a set of steps for the browser to follow to access and modify content*
 - React to Events *specify when a script should run*

-Script *a seriese of instructions a computer can follow to achieve a goal*
+Script *a series of instructions a computer can follow to achieve a goal*

 - Writing a script
   1. Define the goal